Helping to mitigate drought challenge with corporate social responsibility

 In the Indian state of Maharashtra, rural Marathwada region is one such draught prone area where scarcity of water is an acute problem.

-Tondoli village in this region always faced shortage of water for agriculture as well as domestic purposes.
+Tondoli village in this region has always faced shortage of water for agriculture as well as domestic purposes.
 Due to the lack of storage facilities, almost 8000000 liters of the rainwater was wasted.
 The water supply was done through water tankers which were inadequate and the water was not potable enough.

 Overcoming the water woes